End of US highway 14

 Teresco, Oct.
 2004

 ...and although this junction serves as today's functional equivalent, this is a newer bypass of sorts around Winona, and it hadn't yet been built back when US 14 ended here.
-Originally US 61 followed 6th Street through Goodview, which becomes 5th Street in Winona (that road runs parallel to this highway, about three blocks to the left at this point).
-The 1927 map I've seen is a bit unclear, but it appears at some point (either Vila Street or Johnson Street) traffic jogged one block to the south and followed 6th Street (or Broadway) through downtown Winona.
-Meanwhile, US 14 split off today's route by going east on Gilmore Street (via a bridge that no longer exists), then north on Vila.
-Depending on the routing of US 61, US 14 would've ended either at 6th or 5th.
-The photo below is looking south on Vila at 5th:
+Originally US 61 followed what is now CR 32 through Goodview, but shortly after entering Winona it curved to head east on 6th Street (or Broadway).
+That curve has since been vacated, but most of the old concrete roadway still exists.
+Meanwhile, US 14 split off today's route by going east on Gilmore Street (via a bridge that no longer exists), then north on Vila, ending at Broadway (US 61).
+The photo below is looking south on Vila:

 Grier, July 2006

-After 1933, US 14 was extended eastward via southbound US 61 (just as it is today, albeit via the newer highway described above).
+That was northbound US 61, which curved to the right on Junction.
+Straight ahead was the east beginning of US 14 until 1933.
+After that, US 14 was extended eastward via southbound US 61.
 The two routes don't diverge again until Readstown WI (about 76 miles distant).

 Early maps make it look like no one quite knew what to do with the west end of US 14: it wasn't until about 1934 that it was assigned a routing through the Black Hills distinct from US 16 (or more accurately, US 16 was rerouted to go through the Hills, while US 14 was given US 16's old path around the north edge of the Hills).
 Originally US 14 ended at a lonely junction with US 16 outside Phillip SD.
 I photographed that spot in March 2004; click here to view photos and more info.